Article 24 GDPR

 Examples of a technical measure are pseudonymisation of personal data, encryption, access restrictions and password protection.
 The implementation of data protection policies, a yearly review of the processing activities and training of employees and management would be organisational measures.
 In practice, the distinction between technical and organisational measures is not always clear as these can overlap.
 However, this is unproblematic because the GDPR does not differentiate between the two in terms of legal requirements.[13]

-Example: A controller wants to enable its employees to work from home.
+For example: A controller wants to enable its employees to work from home.
 In order to ensure GDPR compliance, he implements a number of technical and organisational measures, like providing a VPN connection to the company network (technical measure) and drafting a “work from home” policy which makes the use of the VPN connection mandatory (organisational measure).

 Appropriate measures to ensure GDPR compliance